These are the schools reporting coronavirus cases within their athletic programs

 Auburn University

-Three football players from Auburn University in Alabama tested positive, an Auburn athletics spokesperson confirmed to CNN.
+Three football players from the university in Alabama tested positive, an Auburn athletics spokesperson confirmed to CNN.
 The three athletes were asymptomatic and placed in self-isolation in a dorm away from the rest of the team.

 Florida State University

-At least one Florida State football player tested positive for the virus, a spokesman for the program told CNN Tuesday.
-The spokesman believed specific numbers could not be given out due to HIPAA protections.
+At least one football player tested positive for the virus, a spokesman for the program told CNN on Tuesday.
+The spokesman believed specific numbers could not be given out due to privacy protections.

 Iowa State University

-Iowa State University reported one new case of COVID-19.
+The university reported one new case of Covid-19.

 Marshall University

-Marshall University announced that they have had several athletes test positive for COVID-19.
+The West Virginia school announced it had several athletes test positive for Covid-19.